India says virus variants not behind upsurge in cases

 Though cases have come down sharply since a September peak, Paul said India was still vulnerable, especially given that even previously badly affected cities like Pune in Maharashtra were getting hit again.
 He urged people to wear masks and avoid social events - guidelines openly flouted by both federal and state ministers.

 The northern state of Punjab, which has also seen a rise in cases, said indoor gatherings would be restricted to 100 and outdoor to 200 from March 1.
-District heads have also been permitted to decide on night curfews in hotspots, and testing will be increased, the state’s chief minister said on Twitter.
+District heads have also been permitted to decide on night curfews in hotspots, and testing will be increased, the state’s chief minister said.

 Punjab is one of the worst performing states in vaccinating their healthcare workers, according to the federal government.